MSchostag/Kallisto_transcriptomics/README.md

 1) meta.txt
 2) samples.txt

-meta.txt should contain the meta data for your analysis. **minimum: samplename and condition.
+meta.txt should contain the meta data for your analysis. **Minimum: samplename and condition.
 OBS!!! use the same headers as in the example.**

 Example:
 ```bash
 sample	condition	rep